LGBTQ Representation Attorneys in New York

 Mr. Milizio is a trusted advisor and provides legal counsel, representation, and education to the LGBTQ community in a wide variety of issues, including life and estate planning.

-He is the co-chair of the Nassau County Bar Association LGBTQ Committee, a member of the Human Rights Campaign New York Steering Committee, and a longtime supporter of the Long Island Crisis Center Pride for Youth initiative, which in 2017 named him “Person of the Year.”
+He is the co-chair of the Nassau County Bar Association LGBTQ Committee, a member of the Human Rights Campaign (HRC) National Board of Governors, and a longtime supporter of the Long Island Crisis Center Pride for Youth initiative, which in 2017 named him “Person of the Year.”

-Joseph Trotti is the head of the firm’s matrimonial and family law practice and a partner in the LGBTQ representation practice.
+Joseph Trotti is the head of the firm’s Matrimonial & Family Law Practice and a partner in the LGBTQ Representation Practice.
 Since its founding, he’s been advancing LGBTQ rights in marriage, domestic partnership, adoption, divorce, and other related matters.
+He is also a member of the Surrogacy, Adoption, and Assisted Reproduction Practice.

 Among other trailblazing work, he represented a party in New York State’s first same-sex divorce case in 2008.
 He is also the executive producer of the documentary Left Out in America: Legislating Life, Love and LGBT, which won several awards, including “Best Directorial Debut of a Documentary” in the 2011 New York International Film Festival.

-The prestigious New York Law Journal named him a 2019 Trailblazer for his “pioneer spirit” and work.
+The prestigious New York Law Journal named him a 2019 Trailblazer for his “pioneer spirit” and work and the LI Herald named him the “2019 Top Lawyer of Long Island - Family Law."

 Andrew A. Kimler